lmas/thesis/thesis.typ

 in the analysed time series _ts_.
 Then it's just a matter of finding the largest distance for each subsequence, in order to discover any possible discord anomaly.
-A larger distance means that the subsequence is an unusual pattern in the data and that there is a lower probability of a duplicate.
+A larger distance, _the discord score_, means that the subsequence is an unusual pattern in the data and that there is a lower probability of a duplicate.
-The paper contains a more in-depth examination of the details and definitions, which is not repeated here for brevity.
+_Yeh's_ paper contains more in-depth definitions and details of the original algorithm which is not repeated here for brevity, but later sections will provide practical examinations of an improved algorithm.

+Let's instead take a look at what kind of results the Matrix Profile can produce.
+@examplepoint demonstrates the result after having run the algorithm on a time series.
-@examplepoint demonstrates what the Matrix Profile looks like after having analysed a time series.
+// @examplepoint demonstrates what the Matrix Profile looks like after having
+// analysed a time series.
 The data used in this example is the atmospheric pressure recorded by IRF Kiruna
 @irf, during January the 15th in 2022, and it contains two noticeable pressure drops after the 1000'th and 1500'th marks.